BioGearsEngine/core/README.md

 Disclaimer:

 This work is supported by the US Army Medical Research and Materiel Command.
 The views, opinions and/or findings contained in this report are those of the author(s) and should not be construed as an official Department of the Army position, policy, or decision unless so designated by other documentation.
-BioGears is released under the Apache 2.0 liscense.
+BioGears is released under the Apache 2.0 License.

-BioGears has Publications papers and abstracts on several systems and clinical scenarios.
+BioGears has Publication papers and abstracts on several systems and clinical scenarios.

 Additional Information
 ======================